s-mcdonald/json/README.md

 ```

 #### Override Json Properties
-You can override the property name by supplying your own.
-This also works in reverse for hydration.
+You can customize property names in the JSON output by specifying your own names.
+This also applies when hydrating objects from JSON.

 ```php
 class User